By Thailand specialist Charlotte

 Over the river, Wat Arun, ornately carved with tiny pieces of coloured glass and porcelain set into the stonework, is captivating as the sun sets and the full palette of colours is washed with an orange hue.

 Cycling around Bangkok

-You cross the river by local ferry and, with your guide, head out amongst the palm trees and maze of water channels that thread their way through Bang Krao Jao, Bangkok's secret garden.
+You cross the river by local ferry and, with your guide, head out among the palm trees and maze of water channels that thread their way through Bang Kra Jao, Bangkok's secret garden.
 You'll pass by small village communities, hawkers selling freshly cut fruit, incense makers and children playing.
 It's hard to believe you're in Bangkok still.

 Exploring the klongs of Nonthaburi

-The small back street canals, or klongs, that weave through the heart of Bangkok have long been the arteries that carry the city's inhabitants on their daily business.
-Here you can travel in a classic Thai longtail boat for an exhilarating ride, darting through the busy canals of central Bangkok, bursting out on to the expanse of the Chao Praya River, the River of Kings, and then nosing your way more sedately through some of Bangkok’s quieter klongs in Nonthaburi district, to the north of the city.
+The small backstreet canals, or klongs, that weave through the heart of Bangkok have long been the arteries that carry the city's inhabitants on their daily business.
+Here you can travel in a classic Thai longtail boat for an exhilarating ride, darting through the busy canals of central Bangkok, bursting out onto the expanse of the Chao Phraya River, the River of Kings, and then nosing your way more sedately through some of Bangkok’s quieter klongs in Nonthaburi district, to the north of the city.
 Passing noodle shops, wooden stilted houses, local markets and fruit orchards you see another side to life in this city of surprises.